Management of lung cancer

-- Adult bronchial carcinoma (non-small cell carcinoma and small cell carcinoma)
+- Adult bronchopulmonary cancers: non-small cell and small cell carcinomas

 - Pleuropulmonary metastases requiring local treatment (committee-coordinated management depending on the primary tumour site)

 Gustave Roussy has joined forces with the Marie-Lannelongue Hospital and the Paris Saint-Joseph Hospital, also internationally acclaimed stakeholders, pooling their complementary skills to create the International Thoracic Cancer Centre (CICT).
 This healthcare collaboration offers a comprehensive care package to patients predisposed to or suffering from lung, pleural or mediastinal cancers.

 Gustave Roussy's expertise in oncology management and radiotherapy for thoracic cancers

 - The expertise of the Marie-Lannelongue Hospital in the surgical management of thoracic cancers

 - The expertise of the Paris Saint-Joseph Hospital in the global management of pulmonology

 - a biopsy, if deemed necessary, using the most appropriate technique for each situation: bronchial fibroscopy, transbronchial echo-endoscopy (TBE) or CT-guided biopsy.

 - close collaboration with anatomopathology physicians to diagnose cancer as well as tumour phenotype and genotype